lsst/rtn-051/breakdown-guides.rst

 Risk Department
 	Rubin Observatory Department which owns the risk and responsible for its management.

-Risk Category and Sub Category
+Risk Category; Sub Category
 	Categorizes the risk using the information in :ref:`Risk-Category-Table`.
-	This information is defined within the Risk Tool --- click the information button next to the field to display the information.
+	Click the information button next to the field to display the information within the Risk Tool webapp.

 Risk Title
 	Short, descriptive title for the risk.

 Risk Statement
-    All risk statements are required to conform to IF-THEN statements.
+	"IF-THEN" statement describing the risk.

 The statement should present the possible risk event or condition ("if") and the potential outcome or consequences ("then").

-Date Entered, Date Last Modified, Last Modified By
+Date Entered; Date Last Modified; Last Modified By
-	These fields are automatically generated.
+	Automatically generated and updated.

 Share Risk Externally
 	``Yes`` or ``No`` depending on if the risk is shared external to Rubin Observatory.